tomeehan/policy/UPGRADE.md

 To override something, copy the file from `/lib/jumpstart/app` into `app` and make your changes.

+The `bin/rails generate jumpstart:override path` command will copy files to your app for overriding.
+You can pass in a path to a file or directory and they'll be copied over to your app.

+To check for differences between your copy and Jumpstart's version, use diff to compare the files.
+For example, `diff lib/jumpstart/app/models/account_user.rb app/models/account_user.rb`

 Other notable changes:

 * `StaticController` has been renamed to `PublicController`